Infinit3i/oco-buddy/README.md

 ## TODO

 1. highlight important sections
+2. add <protocol>
+3. list <protocol>

-2. load any sessions
+- load any sessions
-3. date the sessions
+- date the sessions
-4. automatic some scripts to work in the background
+- automatic some scripts to work in the background
-5. have the emojis work on all systems
+- have the emojis work on all systems
-6. add 30 boxes
+- add 30 boxes
-7. make readme more professional
+- make readme more professional
-8. release on linkedin, and website
+- release on linkedin, and website

 ## Boxes